notd5a-alt/smpnote/README.md

 ```

 > FYI: My code isnt checking for any malicios or incorrect input, so use at your own risk or modify the script to do so
+> FYI: Images need to be exported into the corresponding folders, minimal work but tedious nonetheless.
+Will fix soon.

 ## Planned upcoming features
 - [] Improvements and bug fixes for the current script